-THE UK MARKET IS HOLDING ITS GROUND: WHAT THE LATEST DATA MEANS FOR BUYERS, SELLERS AND LANDLORDS
+THE UK MARKET IS HOLDING STEADY: WHAT THE LATEST DATA MEANS FOR BUYERS, SELLERS AND LANDLORDS

 REGIONAL VARIATIONS TELL DIFFERENT STORIES